viant/bqtail/README.md

 ## Deployment

 The following [Deployment](deployment/README.md) details generic deployment.

 ## End to end testing

+Bqtail is fully end to end test with including batch allocation stress testing with 2k files.

-You can try on all data ingestion and extraction scenarios by simply running e2e test cases:
+You can try on all data ingestion by simply running e2e test cases:

 - [Prerequisites](e2e/README.md#prerequisites)
 - [Use cases](e2e/README.md#use-cases)

 ## License